 eme_get_events_list template tag does, this shows a list of events in the page where you put this shortcode.
 It accepts the following parameters:

 limitindicates the maximum number of events to display.
-Default is 10.
+Default is 10 (set in the EME option “Number of events to show in lists”).
 If you give the value “0” there’s no limit.

 scopelets you choose which events to show: Choose between

 now--today(this takes the start or end time of the events into account too)

 future(this takes the start or end time of the events into account too)

 past(this takes the start or end time of the events into account too)